-The EU Taxonomy is a classification syster laid down in Regulation (EU) 2020/852, establishing a list of sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the

-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+Sustainability indicators measure how the sustainable objectives of this financial product are

-Yes ≭ No aı It will make a minimum of sustainable investments with n environmental objective: in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ★ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 15% of sustainable investments □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy ★ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective ☐ It will make a minimum of sustainable investments with a social objective: $\hfill \square$ It promotes E/S characteristics, but will not make any sustainable investments
+Yes ≭ No [It will make a minimum of sustainable investments with nvironmental objective: in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ★ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 15% of sustainable investment. □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy ★ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective ∐ wit It will make a minimum of sustainable investments that social objective: ☐ It promotes E/S characteristics, but will not make any sustainable investments